ETS-Android5/Android-Portfolio/apk/README.md

 # APK
-This directory contains the apk of the application
+This directory contains all the apk files related to this portfolio application